arwells-research-group/sigma-order-core/README.md

-# Dual-Frame Theory (DFT): A Scalar-Motion Framework
+# Dual-Frame Research Group: Core Theory Hub

 This repository serves as the primary theoretical foundation for **Dual-Frame Theory (DFT)**—a developmental exposition of physics based on the primacy of motion.
 DFT provides a unified geometric framework that links macroscopic quantum phenomena to microscopic atomic structures through the mechanics of **T-frame winding sectors**.